 The Lesson, Memories of Childhood, found in the grade twelve CBSE textbook for English describes how cultural chauvinism as experienced by Zitkala - Sa and felt by Bama during their childhood forced them to rebel against the injustice of exploitation.
-Zitkala-Sa experienced discrimination on the basis of culture, colour, and language.
-Gertrude Simmons Bonnin was born in 1876 - she was put into the Carlisle Indian School where she was forced to adopt a Western culture and thus forego her native Indian culture.
+Zitkala-Sa experienced discrimination on the basis of culture, colour, and language when she was forcibly taken away from her family and put into a school run according to the Western Culture Gertrude Simmons Bonnin was born in 1876 - she was put into the Carlisle Indian School where she was forced to adopt a Western culture and thus forego her native Indian culture.
 She was taught that the western culture and language were better than her native Indian culture.
-Her experience in the Carlisle Indian School was akin to a process of 'brain washing, radicalization' or even 'indoctrination,' a process where one is stripped of previous memories and made to start anew.
-The process of, 'unlearning' her native Indian culture however did not work well as Zitkala-Sa became a rebel who fought for the justice of native Indians living in America.
+Her experience in the Carlisle Indian School was akin to a process of 'brainwashing, radicalization' or even 'indoctrination,' processes that involved the stripping away of previous memories and starting anew.
+The process of, 'unlearning' her native Indian culture, however, did not work well because it ensured that Zitkala-Sa became a rebel who fought for the justice of native Indians living in America.

-The process of learning the western culture at the Carlisle Indian school was however a humiliating and painful experience for Gertrude Simmons Bonnin.
+The process of learning the western culture at the Carlisle Indian school was a humiliating and painful experience for Gertrude Simmons Bonnin.
 The first day at the school was a veritable culture shock for her.
-The loud sound of the bell came, 'crashing' into their sensitive ears, the shoes of other students had an 'annoying clatter', added to all this was 'the constant clash of harsh noises'.
-It is important to note how the author makes use of onomatopoeic words to describe the disruptive, confusion and pain that she was going to suffer from as a result of being literally stripped of what was Indian to her.
+The loud sound of the bell came, 'crashing' into their sensitive ears, the shoes of other students had an 'annoying clatter', added to 'the constant clash of harsh noises'.
+It is important to note how the author makes use of onomatopoeic words to describe the disruption, confusion and pain that she was going to suffer from as a result of being literally stripped of her native Indian culture.
 She felt as if the bedlam was something 'within which I was securely tied.
 And though my spirit tore itself in struggling for its lost freedom, all was useless.'
 Zitkala-Sa felt trapped and helpless on the first day in school.

 During the following days Zitkala-Sa would be steadily stripped of her dignity and and freedom as a native American who was living in the land of her forefathers.
-Her hair was forcibly cut, a travesty for native Indians since the cutting of hair symbolised cowardice, subservience, and grief.
-Her traditional clothes, gowns that covered her modesty were taken away and instead she was made to wear skirts.
+Her hair was forcibly cut which was a travesty, for native Indians since the cutting of hair symbolised cowardice, subservience, and grief.
+Her traditional clothes, her gowns were taken away and instead, she was made to wear skirts.
 Her moccasins were taken away and replaced with shoes that squeaked.
 They did not even let her keep her blanket!
 What made everything worse for Zitkala-Sa was that her consent was not deemed necessary.
 Her mother was not there to comfort her and the way she was being 'processed' was as if she 'was only one of the many little animals driven by a herder.'
-This is how she felt about Cultural Chauvinism, the way an alien culture was being imposed on her forcefully, as if she did not have a right to say 'No!'
+This is how she felt about Cultural Chauvinism, the way an alien culture was being imposed on her forcefully as if she did not have the right to say 'No!'

-Bama, back at home, felt the pain of being a Tamil Dalit when as a child she saw one of her community elders bowing low in subservience to a man who was much younger to her.
+Bama, in India, felt the pain of being a Tamil Dalit.
+As a child, she saw one of her community elders bowing low in subservience to a man who was much younger to him.
 The older man was holding a packet of vadais by the string so that his hands would not come into contact with the food.
-Bama felt like laughing at the scene because it was simply absurd-the older man bowing to a younger man, his holding the packet by the string.
+Bama felt like laughing at the scene because it was simply absurd-the older man was bowing to a younger man, his holding the packet by the string.
 Bama's desire to laugh at the incident however swiftly changes into a rankling anger and a fury about how the Dalits, members of a marginalised community were being exploited my Upper Caste members of the mainstream community.
 In her own words, 'I felt so provoked and angry that I wanted to touch those wretched vadais myself.'

 It became clear to Bama that her community was not given any 'honour or dignity or respect' by the other community.
 In fact members from her community were expected to run errands and do petty jobs for free for the other community members because it was expected from them.
 The community members to which Bama belonged were supposed to be subservient, and passive, servile and humble; obedient and ready to take orders from members of the upper caste community ever if the one who was doing the ordering was half the age of the one being ordered.
 To add further insult to the injury of belonging to a lower caste community was the expectation that all this service was free, and nothing would be paid for doing errands!